Todt zur Maleri:

 Footnotes: (1) (2)

-The connection is not very obvious.
+The meaning is not very obvious.
 Maybe it has something to do with people only being guests on Earth, until we return home to Paradise?
 Or maybe it's simply because Death is wild about pulling people's hats off — just look at the abbot, the councilman and the peasant.